 Want to stay in New Zealand a little longer?

 If you are a Canadian citizen already in New Zealand with a working holiday visa, you can extend your 12-month visa to 23 months.
-In order to do this you simply need to manually fill out an application, get the relevant medical check, and send the application to Immigration NZ.
+In order to do this, you simply need to manually fill out an application, get the relevant medical check, and send the application to Immigration NZ.
 We’ll explain it all this guide to how to extend a working holiday visa for Canadian travellers.